 Are there Low-Calorie Dessert Options?

 If you’re looking for something sweet without breaking your calorie limit, well, I’m afraid you’re in the wrong restaurant.

-Unfortunately, the lowest calorie dessert at Red Lobster is the Key Lime Pie at 500 calories per dish.
-The second lowest, though not very low at all, is the Vanilla Bean Cheesecake at 700 calories.
+Unfortunately, the lowest calorie dessert at Red Lobster is the, not very low at all, Vanilla Bean Cheesecake at 700 calories.

 Sorry sweet toothers, you can’t have it all!

 The Lowest Calorie Vegetarian Option at Red Lobster